 East Carolina University views the creation of international awareness as an essential component of today's university.
 It provides academic and co-curricular programming which allows students to gain the knowledge and skills to comprehend the world within a broad, flexible, and responsive framework that takes into account the reality of interdependence among countries and of international structures.
 The university aims to produce educated citizens of this and other countries capable of coping with the complexity and diversity of the world.
-The International House, the home of ECU's Office of International Affairs, is located at 306 East 9th Street and may be contacted by calling 252-328-5829.
+The International House is located at 306 East 9th Street and may be contacted by calling 252-328-4829.

 Students from countries other than the United States may apply to the chairperson of the Department of Foreign Languages and Literatures for a departmental certificate of American studies.
 (See Department of Foreign Languages and Literatures for requirements.)

-ECULA classes range from advanced beginner level to superior level and meet five days per week, four hours per day.
-Topics include: reading and vocabulary building; note-taking and study skills; oral communication skills; and writing for college.
+ECULA classes will range from advanced beginner level to superior level and will meet five days per week, four hours per day.
+Topics will include: reading and vocabulary building; note-taking and study skills; oral communication skills; and writing for college.

-Reciprocal tuition/fee exchanges make participation in these programs affordable.
-Students studying on exchange through ECU, UNC-EP, or ISEP pay their usual tuition and fees to ECU and receive equivalent benefits at the host institution abroad.
-Students may use their financial aid to pay for their exchange programs and are encouraged to apply for scholarships through the Rivers Endowment Fund, designed to support ECU students who study abroad.
+Reciprocal tuition/fee exchanges make studying abroad quite affordable.
+Students studying on exchange through ECU, UNC-EP, or ISEP programs pay their usual tuition and fees to ECU and receive equivalent benefits at the host institution.
+Students may use their financial aid to pay for their exchange programs and are encouraged to apply for scholarships through the Rivers Endowment Fund, designed to support ECU students who wish to study abroad.

-Studying abroad is available both to students with strong foreign language skills, as well as to students interested in myriad sites where English the primary language of instruction.
-Students are enrolled full-time at their host schools abroad and to choose coursework that complements their program of study at ECU.
+Studying abroad is available to students with strong foreign language skills, as well as students interested in sites where English is used as the primary language of instruction.
+Students are enrolled full-time at their host schools and are free to choose coursework that complements their program of study at ECU.
 With proper planning and close consultation with their academic advisors, students are able to take courses that count toward major/minor requirements or foundations curriculum.
 Study abroad participants earn credits toward their ECU degree program without losing time or delaying graduation.

 Acquiring a global perspective through foreign study is an important component of your education.
 It is a strong addition to a resume, and a point of interest that sets students apart in job interviews or graduate/professional school applications.
 Ultimately, the value of studying abroad is measured through personal growth.
 Combined with opportunities for academic enrichment and professional development, studying abroad is an exciting, life changing and beneficial experience.

-For faculty, the ECU Office of International Affairs coordinates the Thomas W. Rivers Distinguished Professorship in International Affairs (Rivers Chair).
-When the endowment has sufficient earnings, this program brings outstanding foreign scholars to live and work in residence hear at ECU.
+International Affairs coordinates the Thomas W. Rivers Distinguished Professorship in International Affairs (Rivers Chair).
+Each academic year, this program brings outstanding foreign scholars who live in residence.
 The Rivers Chair assists schools, departments and faculty in the internationalization process through teaching, research, and conferences.

 The Center’s mission is to serve as a catalyst for leadership development throughout the University.
 A major goal is to encourage and assist academic units and faculty to prepare students with leadership capacities to positively influence and impact their lives, their families, their communities and the larger society.
 That goal is pursued by providing opportunities for leadership-related projects, programs and initiatives through financial grants for leadership development agendas.